-- a) Apply annually for the Community Gaming Grant. - b) Apply for gaming licenses as required. - c) Advise and monitor CRMHA volunteers on 50/50, raffles, and other charitable gaming licences activities. - d) Ensure all report required by BC Gaming are filed, including a Gaming Event Revenue Report for each license and the year-end Gaming Account Summary Report.
+- a) Apply annually for the Community Gaming Grant. - b) Apply for gaming licenses as required. - c) Advise and monitor CRMHA volunteers on 50/50, raffles, and other charitable gaming licenses activities. - d) Ensure all report required by BC Gaming are filed, including a Gaming Event Revenue Report for each license and the year-end Gaming Account Summary Report. - e) As indicated, coordinate cash prize payouts with the Registrar.